 - 13.a Previous Permitting Actions.
-SWCAA has not previously issued any permits for this facility. - 13.b Compliance History.
-A search of source records on file at SWCAA identified the following compliance issues at this facility during the past five (5) years:
+SWCAA has previously issued permits to this applicant. - 13.b Compliance History.
+A search of source records on file at SWCAA did not identify any previous or outstanding compliance issues during the past five (5) years.